microweber-templates/old-shopmag/README.md

 #Shop Mag

-A modern, clean and minimal eCommerce web template focusing on products, ShopMag will make your online store look more attractive and impressive to users.
-Its minimalism adds more visibility to your products alongside call to actions and helps increasing conversion rates to turn your visitors into real customers.
+A modern, clean and minimal eCommerce web template focusing on products, ShopMag will make your online store looks more attractive and impressive to users.
+Its minimalism adds more visibility to your products alongside calls to actions and helps increase conversion rates to turn your visitors into real customers.

-ShopMag is a complete eCommerce web template with more than 10 page templates and supports a wide range of Microweber Modules.
+ShopMag is a complete eCommerce web solution with more than 10-page templates and supports a wide range of Microweber Modules.

 ##Features:

-* +10 Page Templates (Home, Services, Portfolio, blog ... others)
+* +10 Page Templates (Home, Services, Portfolio, Blog ... others)
 * eCommerce Support  (Shop Page, Products Feed, Shopping Cart and Checkout Page)
 * Pixel Perfect Design
 * Fully Responsive Layout
-* User Friendly Code
+* User-Friendly Code
 * Clean Markup
 * Creative Design
 * Multiple Skins Sliders